chinapedia/wikipedia.abstract.en/Page/Geography_of_New_Caledonia.md

 Biological isolation

-Rhynochetos_jubatus_qtl1.jpg, an endemic New Caledonian bird with no close relatives.
-See pictures of the erected crest and of wing patterns exposed during defensive posturing at the San Diego Zoo website.]]
-Amborella_trichopoda_(3065968016).jpg_, the world's most primitive flowering plant]] Gekkoninae_Rhacodactylus_ciliatus_tete.png_, the not-yet-extinct crested gecko of southern Grande Terre isle]] Meiolania_platyceps.jpg'' fossil]] Given its geographical isolation since the end of the Cretaceous, New Caledonia is a refugium, in effect a biological "Noah's Ark", an island home to both unique living plants and animals and also to its own special fossil endowment.
+, an endemic New Caledonian bird with no close relatives.
+See pictures of the erected crest and of wing patterns exposed during defensive posturing at the San Diego Zoo website.]] _, the world's most primitive flowering plant]] _, the not-yet-extinct crested gecko of southern Grande Terre isle]] '' fossil]] Given its geographical isolation since the end of the Cretaceous, New Caledonia is a refugium, in effect a biological "Noah's Ark", an island home to both unique living plants and animals and also to its own special fossil endowment.
 Birds such as the crested and almost flightless kagu (French, _cagou_) _Rhynochetos jubatus_, whose closest relative may be the distantly related sunbittern of South America, and plants such as _Amborella trichopoda_, the only known member of the most basal living branch of flowering plants, make this island a treasure trove and a critical concern for biologists and conservationists.
 The island was home to horned fossil turtles (_Meiolania mackayi_) and terrestrial fossil crocodiles (_Mekosuchus inexpectatus_) which became extinct shortly after human arrival.
 There are no native amphibians, with geckos holding many of their niches.
 The crested gecko (_Correlophus ciliatus_), thought to have gone extinct, was rediscovered in 1994.[21]
 At 14 inches, Leach's giant gecko (_Rhacodactylus leachianus_), the world's largest[22] and a predator of smaller lizards is another native.
 The only native mammals are four species of bat including the endemic New Caledonia flying fox.[23]

 New Caledonia is home to 13 of the 19 extant species of evergreens in the genus _Araucaria_.
 The island has been called "a kind of 'Jurassic Park'"[24] because of the archaic characteristics of its highly endemic vegetation.
 In addition to the basal angiosperm plant genus _Amborella_, for example, the island is home to more gymnosperm species than any other tropic landmass, with 43 of its 44 conifer species being unique to the island, which is also home to the world's only known parasitic gymnosperm, the rootless conifer _Parasitaxus usta_.[25]